stacks-network/docs/_develop/mining_intro.md

 things may change as we learn more and get feedback from the community.
 Please let us know what you think by commenting <a href="https://forum.blockstack.org" target="\_blank">in our forum</a> or by emailing us at <hello@app.co>!

+The ranking and payout mechanisms are under constant review and are documented at <a href="https://github.com/blockstack/app-mining">the app mining's github repository</a>.